ENR813/BlenderBulletPhysicsAddon/README.md

 # UNFINISHED PROJECT NEEDS A GUI AND BUG/CRASH FIXES
 # BlenderBulletPhysicsAddon
 An Addon that lets you use the ABSOLUTLY INCREDIBLE SOFTBODY AND rigidbody Physics from the bullet physics Library IN BLENDER.
-Because as it turns out these can actually RUN CONSIDERABLY FAST 100fps!!! if they aren't coded in Python and Blender already uses Bullet Physics for other components so it is questionable why they did not use the faster and better bullet physics version.
+Because as it turns out Softbody Simulations with very large vertex counts if Coded correctly can actually RUN CONSIDERABLY FAST(eta.
+60 fps) AND STABLE!!!

 # General Technical Idea/Plan of this Project:
 Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating python binds with pybinds11 to create a python library that binds to cpp code that can be put inside an Addon and Run Efficently because its cpp code / And Faster Than the Current softbody system in blender.